Safe Space

 Structured, facilitated sessions for intercultural teams

-Duration: Half-day or full-day intensives (4-8 hours)
+Duration: Half- or full-day (4–8 hours)

 Group size: 6–20 people

-Outcome: Teams leave with concrete tools, renewed trust, and a shared language for difficult conversations.
+Outcomes: Teams leave with concrete tools, renewed trust, and a shared language for difficult conversations.

-2. LEADERSHIP COACHING FOR PSYCHOLOGICAL SAFETY
+2. LEADERSHIP Development FOR PSYCHOLOGICAL SAFETY

 1-on-1 or small group coaching for founders, managers, and team leaders